wc-duck/wc-duck.github.io-src/content/code/protothreads-with-a-twist.md

 the above issues can be solved by adding a small stack to each coroutine, i.e. almost do what the compiler does!

-Introducing my boringly named coroutine lib, [coro](https://github.com/wc-duck/coro).
+Introducing my boringly named coroutine lib/header, [coro](https://github.com/wc-duck/coro).

-As mentioned above the only real difference to the above mentioned libs are that each coroutine in coro MAY have a stack associated with it where the system itself can push data and reset when a coroutine completes.
+As mentioned above the only real difference between `coro` and the above mentioned libs are that each coroutine in coro MAY have a stack associated with it where the system itself can push data and reset when a coroutine completes.

 >
 > Warning for you C-all-the-way people, there be some usage of C++ in this piece of code!
 But I guess it wouldn't